stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 the question mark could be read as a simple reminder that the sequence might be empty and that people will get used to this notation.

+### Objection to the `?` as not having enough visual weight

+When you think that for-in loops over optional sequences is something that you really want to avoid, even a trailing `?` might not have enough visual weight to signal the use of an optional sequence.

+We think that `?` for optional chaining is the established sign, and that we would need more arguments why this optionality is “more dangerous” in the case of a for-in loop than in other cases of optional chaining to see a problem with the proposed solution.

 ## Detailed design

 TODO: _Describe the design of the solution in detail.
 If it involves new